 - ShotSpotter conceived of by Dr. Robert Showen.

 - ShotSpotter is gunshot detection, acoustic surveillance technology that uses sophisticated sensors to detect, locate and alert law enforcement agencies of illegal gunfire incidents in real time.
 The technology detects gunfire when a gun is discharged, protects officers with increased tactical awareness, and connects law enforcement agencies to the community and to their mission of protect and serve.
 The real-time digital alerts include a precise location on a map (latitude/longitude) with corresponding meta data such as the address, number of rounds fired, type of gunfire, etc. delivered to any browser-enabled device or mobile device.

-- ShotSpotter is used in approximately 90 cities worldwide.
+- ShotSpotter is used in approximately 90 cities in the United States, Puerto Rico, US Virgin Islands, and South Africa.
 It is highly regarded by law enforcement agencies as a critical component of their gun violence reduction strategy.
 ShotSpotter deployments include a diverse set of cities by size, geography and socioeconomic standards.
 Police departments are the typical core user of ShotSpotter, and the data has been shown to be valuable to prosecutors in court cases and city leadership for smart city initiatives.

 - ShotSpotter uses acoustic sensors that are strategically placed in an array of 15-20 sensors per square mile in order to reliably detect and accurately triangulate gunshot activity.
 Each sensor captures the precise time, location, and audio snippet associated with boom and bang sounds (impulsive noise) that may represent a gunshot.
 This data is first filtered by sophisticated machine algorithms that are then further qualified by an expertly trained and staffed 24x7 Incident Review Center at ShotSpotter to insure the events are in fact gunfire.
 In addition, they can append the alert with any other critical intelligence such as whether a full automatic weapon was fired.
-This process takes less than 45 seconds between the actual shooting and the digital alert (with a precise location dot on a map) popping onto the screen of a computer in the 9-1-1 Call Center.
+This process typically takes not more than 45 seconds between the actual shooting and the digital alert (with a precise location dot on a map) popping onto the screen of a computer in the 9-1-1 Call Center.